 1) Choose an Experienced Software Vendor

 Know who you’re working with.
 Make sure that your company is partnering with a vendor with a proven track record of implementing solutions in organizations similar both in size and industry to your own.
-The FM software company will be, in a sense, an extension of your team, so you want someone who understands the intricacies of your industry.
+The facility management software company will be, in a sense, an extension of your team, so you want someone who understands the intricacies of your industry.
 The right vendor can make or break the success of your software implementation, both now and moving into the future.
 Ask for references and/or case studies and verify the facts whenever possible.
 Your long-term goal is to expand your business; and since you likely do not want to go through this same process in five years, partnering with a seasoned vendor only makes good fiscal sense.

 2) Choose SaaS